upb-uc4/api/hlf/scala/admission.md

     - AdmissionsList :: List\<String Json (refer to: [Admission](../chaincode/admission.md#Admission))\>
         - => Exhaustive List of all Admissions, filtered by inputs "enrollmentId", "courseId", "moduleId".
             Empty if no match could be found.

+## GetExamAdmissions(admissionIds: List\<String\>, enrollmentId: String, examIds: List\<String\>)
+Gets the full List of existing Admissions.
+Applies filters to match admissionIds, enrollmentId, examIds.
+If any of theses parameter is empty, its filter will not be applied.
+- Returns
+    - AdmissionsList :: List\<String Json (refer to: [Admission](../chaincode/admission.md#Admission))\>
+        - => Exhaustive List of all Admissions, filtered by inputs "admissionIds", "enrollmentId", "examIds".
+            Empty if no match could be found.

 > Note!
 Invalid States on the ledger get ignored.